Why does DNS need additional layers of security?

 DNS is the phonebook of the Internet; DNS resolvers translate human-readable domain names into machine-readable IP addresses.
 By default, DNS queries and responses are sent in plaintext (via UDP), which means they can be read by networks, ISPs, or anybody able to monitor transmissions.
 Even if a website uses HTTPS, the DNS query required to navigate to that website is exposed.

 DNS over TLS and DNS over HTTPS are two standards developed for encrypting plaintext DNS traffic in order to prevent malicious parties, advertisers, ISPs, and others from being able to interpret the data.
-Continuing the analogy, these standards aim to put an envelope around all postcards going through the mail, so that anyone can send a postcard without worrying that someone is snooping on what they're up to.
+Continuing the analogy, these standards aim to put an envelope around all postcards going through the mail, so that anyone can send a postcard without worrying that someone is snooping on what they are up to.

 What is DNS over TLS?

 DNS over TLS, or DoT, is a standard for encrypting DNS queries to keep them secure and private.
 DoT uses the same security protocol, TLS, that HTTPS websites use to encrypt and authenticate communications.
 (TLS is also known as "SSL.")
 DoT adds TLS encryption on top of the user datagram protocol (UDP), which is used for DNS queries.
-Additionally, it ensures that DNS requests and responses are not tampered with or forged via man-in-the-middle attacks.
+Additionally, it ensures that DNS requests and responses are not tampered with or forged via on-path attacks.

 What is DNS over HTTPS?